Drop Down and Get Me

-Drop Down and Get Me is the 11th studio album by American rock 'n' roll singer-songwriter Del Shannon.
+Drop Down and Get Me is the eleventh studio album by American rock and roll singer-songwriter Del Shannon.
 It was considered a comeback album and released in December 1981 after some delay.
 The album was produced by Tom Petty and included the Heartbreakers as a backing band.
+It was the last album of new material Shannon released in his lifetime.